-The model is set in the summer of 1954, a time when the vast majority of the British public took the train to their summer holiday destination.
+The model we exhibited was set in the summer of 1954, a time when the vast majority of the British public took the train to their summer holiday destination.

 St Merryn in 1954 would have been on the Southern Region of British Railways and been previously a Southern Railway and originally a London & South Western Railway station.

-The station building and goods shed are based on those of Padstow station, as is much of the traffic and rolling stock used.
-Elements from Ilfracombe and Dorchester may also be recognised by the expert.
+The station building and goods shed were based on those of Padstow station, as was much of the traffic and rolling stock used.
+Elements from Ilfracombe and Dorchester could also be recognised by the expert.

-Passenger services consist of Southern Region local trains to and from Okehampton and Exeter, with through coaches to and from London Waterloo; Bodmin is served by Western Region (formerly Great Western Railway) local trains as well as those of the Southern Region.
-This service pattern is consistent with Padstow at the time.
-Freight traffic is appropriate to serve the needs of a small town, but is significantly enhanced by the existence of a small harbour served by a rail connection and also by the nearby Royal Naval Air Station (then a training base).
+Passenger services consisted of Southern Region local trains to and from Okehampton and Exeter, with through coaches to and from London Waterloo; Bodmin is served by Western Region (formerly Great Western Railway) local trains as well as those of the Southern Region.
+The service pattern is consistent with Padstow at the time.
+Freight traffic was appropriate to serve the needs of a small town, and was significantly enhanced by the existence of a small harbour served by a rail connection and also by the nearby Royal Naval Air Station (then a training base).

-The layout is operated to a sequence which aims to portray typical services and movements on the North Cornwall line, albeit not in the correct proportion of local trains to longer-distance services.
+The layout was operated to a sequence which aims to portray typical services and movements on the North Cornwall line, albeit not in the correct proportion of local trains to longer-distance services.